 Our platform will allow you to enter an automatic bid with a pre-set maximum amount that cannot be viewed publicly.
 The system will enter bids for you, only in order to maintain your position as the highest bidder, and only up to the maximum amount that you’ve specified.

 If this maximum bid is overtaken, you will be notified via email and can enter another higher bid if you so choose.

 Our platform will allow you to be logged in as a registered bidder on multiple devices simultaneously.
 This can mitigate the risk of losing broadband connection, or mobile connection.

 Bidding typically opens on all lots at the same time, usually at 9am on the day of the auction.
 The closing time will be clearly advertised across all lots.

 Although bidding on all lots usually opens at the same time on auction day, the closing time for each lot is different – this time will be advertised on the relevant property page.
 Lots can begin to close from 11am, sometimes earlier, and usually follow a staggered closing pattern of one lot every 4 minutes.
 Make sure you check the closing time for your lot in advance of the auction.

 Please note that if a bid is placed within 60 seconds of the lot’s closing time, an additional 60 seconds will be added.
 This is known as an extension period, and is detailed further below.

-The closing time for each lot on auction day is different – this time will be advertised on the relevant lot page.
-However, if a bid is placed within 60 seconds of the lot’s closing time, an additional 60 seconds will be added.
+The closing time for each property on auction day is different – this time will be advertised in the bidding panel on the relevant property page.
+However, if a bid is placed within 60 seconds of the property's closing time, an additional 60 seconds will be added.
 This is known as an extension period.